 The Baseline Tool can capture a snapshot of the Business Scenarios at a point in time and a comparison can be made between this or any other snapshot and the model at a later point in time.
 The comparison tool will enable an architect to visualize what has changed and if necessary revert back to content contained in the baseline.
-Any package in the Business Scenarios hierarchy can be baselined and any number of baselines can be created.
+Any Package in the Business Scenarios hierarchy can be baselined and any number of baselines can be created.

 Learn More: Baseline Tool

-A Component Diagram can be used to describe any number of the Applications, Application Services or Interfaces that make up the Technical Reference Model.
-Expressive diagrams can be created and viewed that show the relationship between Components including Interfaces and Ports that describe the services the application offers to its environment including other applications.
+A Component diagram can be used to describe any number of the Applications, Application Services or Interfaces that make up the Technical Reference Model.
+Expressive diagrams can be created and viewed that show the relationships between Components such as Interfaces and Ports that describe the services the application offers to its environment including other applications.
 Any number of diagrams can be created showing groups of applications that collaborate to provide a service that is ultimately required to meet a business service or capability.
 An enterprise of any appreciable size will typically have hundreds if not thousands of applications and their relationships will be complex and varied.
 It is possible to create a large diagram that shows all these applications in one view but it is more common to divide the portfolio up into a number of groups of applications.
 Both logical and physical application components can be described.